romnn/microgpusim/WIP.md

   - use traits for common components
   - record mem fetch latency
   - add a few more stats
-  - publish python package to pip
+  - SKIP: publish python package to pip

 - tomorrow: